 Policy Statement

+Academic advising is a collaborative and holistic process in which an advisor and advisee develop goals that are compatible with the student’s academic success, career aspirations, and lifelong learning.
+The advising relationship fosters both academic and personal development, referring advisees to other resources as needed.
+Students must share joint responsibility with professional and faculty advisors in collaboration with Academic Affairs and Student Affairs.

-Academic advising complements academic instruction and is thus a faculty responsibility.
-The California State University System recognizes this responsibility by allocating 3 WTU for indirect instructional activity, which includes student advising, as part of the total 15 WTU faculty instructional workload.
-Further, for an academic advising program to meet students' educational needs effectively, students and the administration must share joint responsibility with faculty although faculty are considered to be the key element.
-The above statements, however, are not intended to reduce students' basic responsibility for initiating academic advising contacts with faculty, and for knowing and completing all degree requirements.
+The California State University System recognizes the importance of faculty involvement in academic advising by allocating 3 WTU for indirect instructional activity, which includes student advising, as part of the total faculty instructional workload of 15 WTU.

+The above statements are not intended to reduce students' basic responsibility for initiating contacts with their academic advisor(s), and for understanding and completing all degree requirements.

-The primary purposes of academic advising are to help students to select appropriate academic courses and programs, to establish effective mentor relationships, to use support services effectively, and to plan for the future.
-Therefore, an effective academic advising program will:
+The primary purposes of an academic advising program are to assist students in the development of academic plans and career goals and serve as a resource in locating programs and services to achieve academic success.
+Academic advising programs:

 Assist students in designing an academic program for timely fulfillment of their degree goals, including selection of appropriate courses singly and in sequence;

-Provide faculty advisers with adequate training and materials with which to advise students appropriately;
+Provide advisors with adequate training, materials, and support with which to advise students appropriately;

-Assist students and faculty advisers in learning how to use the catalog and schedule of courses effectively in the advising process;
+Assist students and advisors in learning how to use the catalog and schedule of courses effectively in the advising process;

-Provide students with timely and accurate information regarding University academic policies and procedures;
+Direct students toward information regarding university academic policies and procedures;

-Assist students to select educational and professional career objectives commensurate with their interests and abilities;
+Assist students to select educational and professional career objectives commensurate with their interests and abilities.
+This may include the options and availability of relevant graduate degrees;

-Inform students of the wide variety of student support services and extra- curricular educational opportunities that may help them reach their personal, academic, and career goals;
+Inform students of the wide variety of student support services and co- curricular opportunities that may help them reach their personal, academic, and career goals;

 Assist students to explore and understand possible short- and long-range implications and consequences of their choices.